SM91wilson/React-Employee-Directory/README.md

 ## Description

 This project produces a table with potential employees and allows a user  to search for individuals based on their name.
+It uses React to produce the page and populate the table.

 ## Usage